-University Place, Grand 215-443, Section 5 and Olde Oak Apartment parking lots are for resident students only.
+University Place, Grand 215-Section 5 443, and Olde Oak and Oak Run Apartment parking lots are for resident students only.
 Apartment tenants must use the parking provided and are not permitted to park in the street adjacent to the apartment.
 Driveways are fire lanes.
 Parking is not permitted in any driveway.

-Section 6 Specific parking spaces designated by posted signs, including spots reserved for Resident Directors, Resident Assistants, visitors, and special guests, are enforced 24 hours a day, seven days a week, all year, including holidays and breaks, unless otherwise announced by the Department of Public Safety.
-Students may not park in these spaces.
+Section 6 Parking spaces designated as faculty/staff, reserved, assigned, handicapped and visitor parking are enforced 24 hours a day, seven days a week, all year, including holidays and breaks, unless otherwise announced by the Department of Public Safety.
+These parking spaces are not authorized for student parking.